 A continuation of 303, dealing with the later seventeenth century literature, with special attention to Moliere and Racine.
 A drama of Racine is read in class.
 A few dramas are assigned for outside reading.
 Anthology in both courses: Schinz and King's Seventeenth Century Readings.
 Prerequisite: 202 and 303.

-Courses 303 and 304 are not offered during 1937-'38. - 330m.
-Methods of Teaching Modern Foreign Languages One hour Intended for prospective teachers of French in secondary schools.
+330m.
+METHODS OF TEACHING MODERN FOREIGN LANGUAGES One hour Intended for prospective teachers of French in secondary schools.
 Prerequisite: six of the courses offered in this department.

 German